dis-sg/dis-sg.github.io/_posts/2026-03-01-zig-rebrand.md

 og_image: https://i.imgur.com/YvVuSWg.png
 ---

-ComfortDelGro is not giving up on its ride-hailing ambitions, having rebranded its latest app earlier this year - its third in less than four years.
+ComfortDelGro is not giving up on its ride-hailing ambitions, having rebranded its app earlier this year - its third in less than four years.

 <figure>
 <img src="https://i.imgur.com/rCL2KHD.png" alt="Zig logo evolution">